 You only need to apply once.
 Our decision applies to all VCAT fees you are asked to pay in your case.

 Fee relief is not available if your application is entered as a Major Case (review of a planning decision).

 Eligibility for fee relief

-Only a natural person may apply for fee relief on the grounds of financial hardship.
-'Natural person' is the legally correct term to describe a person who is not a corporation.
+Individuals may apply for fee relief on the grounds of financial hardship.

 Financial hardship means that paying the VCAT fee would make the person unable to provide the following for themselves, their family or other dependents:

 Non-profit organisations, businesses, government agencies and corporations are not eligible for fee relief.

 You are entitled to a full fee waiver if you are: